The average Roseville driver pays around $145 per month for auto insurance. Are you paying too much?

 |Roseville Average (per year)||California Average||National Average|

 The difference in auto insurance rates from company to company can be substantial.
 For a typical driver, GEICO offers Roseville's most affordable premiums.
 Reference below the top options for affordable insurance in Roseville.
-Don't forget to get car insurance quotes based on your unique driving profile.
+Don't forget to get free car insurance quotes based on your unique driving profile.

 The age group that pays the least for car insurance in Roseville are drivers in their 60s ($1,564 per year).
 Drivers in their 50s pay marginally higher rates — $1,566 per year.

 The Roseville drivers who pay the highest insurance rates are teenagers.
 When Roseville drivers hit their 20s, their insurance rates drop substantially.
 The difference in rates paid by teenage drivers and drivers in their 20s in Roseville is $3,853, the largest such difference between any two age groups.